Bira/octopus-carnival/_drafts/wir-mm-4e-troll.md

 War and battle trolls can be found alongside anyone who is willing to pay them.
 The others would be found with more trolls, and with creatures they might have decided to keep as pets.
-Mechanically, they need that company to make for more interesting fights, because their abilities aren't very exciting on their own.
+Mechanically, they need that company to make for more interesting fights, because their abilities aren't very varied on their own.

+Adding some trolls to a "wilderness" region you're populating might work as a fine explanation for why all those other deadly monsters don't spill out and overwhelm nearby "points of light".
+If anyone would hunt and eat bullettes, dire boars, roaming gricks and maybe even the occasional drow scouting party, it's a bunch of trolls.

+[1]: {{ "/projects/mm-4e/" | relative_url }}